malexanders/schools/README.md

 Run `rails s` in terminal to start a local rails server

-To show json data for all school navigate to: http://localhost:3000/schools
+To show json data for all schools, navigate to: http://localhost:3000/schools

 To show json data for a single school, navigate to: